 Team Leader Foster Care – Gillian Merrett

-I joined Carolina House Trust in February 2014 as supervising social worker, having had 6 years social work experience.
+I joined Carolina House Trust in February 2014 as a Supervising Social Worker, having had 6 years of social work experience.
 After 6 months I came off on maternity to have my first child.
 I came back to work in June 2015, as Team Leader and shocked everyone by announcing I was expecting my second child in October 2015.
 I returned to work in August 2016 to resume my position as Team Leader.